 This constitutes a targeted offer.
 If the link would have forwarded the consumer to a second website providing a general list of available hotels, it would not have been a targeted offer and therefore no linked travel arrangement.

 A further characteristic of linked travel arrangements is the separate payment of the mediated service.
 If you book at a travel agency (not online), the criteria of data transfer will be difficult to determine.
-Another question is whether separate contracts become a package travel if the travel agency list both travel services on one invoice and the consumer pays the complete price at once.
+Another question is whether separate contracts become a package travel if the travel agency lists both travel services on one invoice and the consumer pays the complete price at once.

-The distinction between linked travel arrangements and package travels is important in terms of the legal protection for consumers.
+The distinction between linked travel arrangements and package travels is important in terms of the legal protection of consumers.
 For linked travel arrangements, not all rules of the new law apply.
 There is no tour operator.
-If something goes wrong, the consumer has to contact his contractual partner for the respective service (e.g. airline, hotel, rental car company…).
+If something goes wrong, the consumer has to contact the contractual partner for the respective service (e.g. airline, hotel, rental car company…).
 Consumers are less protected than at the above mentioned types of package travels.

 However, regulations regarding insolvency hedging also apply to linked travel arrangements.

 The law contains standard information forms.
 Most of the points listed there become content of the contract.
 When booking a package travel, the travel agency – off- or online – has to provide you with such a form.

 Besides several other facts, those forms state whether it is a contract regarding a package travel or linked travel arrangements.
 This very important information is given in a box at the top of the form.